Eligibility

 - have adequate English and demonstrate this at a visa interview – refer to ‘CSP English language requirements’ below

-You must also have people in Australia who are willing to financially support your visa application and settlement.
-Support may come from communities, businesses, friends and/or family.
+Applicants must also have people in Australia who are willing to financially support their visa application and settlement.
+Support may come from:

 Apply